gtancev/gtancev.github.io/_posts/2022-01-22-stochastic-learning.md

 ## Supervised Learning

-Calibration of sensor systems & networks is essentially supervised learning.
+Calibration of sensor systems and sensor networks is essentially supervised learning.
 The following post looks at the theoretical aspects and motivates [stochastic online calibration](https://ieeexplore.ieee.org/abstract/document/9690889).

 ### Linear Models, Neural Networks, and Gradient-Based Optimization